retaildevcrews/loderunner/src/LodeRunner/README.md

 The following table helps identify which flags are neeed for starting the initial process in each mode.

-**Note:** Many flags are not supported for **client** mode, but they are used within a TestRun.
+**Note:** Many flags are not supported for **Client** mode, but they are used within a TestRun.
 TestRuns are equivalent to running LodeRunner in client mode.

 Table legend: